RobotecAI/rai-rosbot-xl-demo/README.md

 ### Building

-You can build the simulation in:
+You can prepare the simulation executable with:
 - development build, or
-- release build.
+- exporting the project.

 **Development build** is tied with the local assets and is focused on development.

-**Release build** creates a bundled and portable version of the simulation that can be moved between PCs.
+**Exporting the project** creates a bundled and portable version of the simulation that can be moved between PCs.

 ### Development build